Code-Institute-Submissions/beep-boop/README.md

 ### Fonts
 The font used for the 'BEEP - BOOP' logo is 'Faster One' from Google Fonts.
 This was used as it is a striking font, with the trailing lines alluding to speed and movement.
 [Click here to view logo.](assets/images/readme-images/logo.jpg)

-The majority of the text on the website is 'Bungee' from Google Fonts.
+Most of the text on the website is 'Bungee' from Google Fonts.
 This font was chosen as it is bold and clearly legible, as well as being somewhat reminiscent of the font used for the Pacman computer games, which suits the 80's theme of the website.
 The font used for the tagline 'An audio / visual memory game' is 'Bungee Shade', also from Google Fonts.
 [Click here to view Bungee font in use.](assets/images/readme-images/bungee-font.jpg)

 For more verbose sections of the website, the font 'DM Mono' from Google Fonts was used as it has a vaguely digital feel to it which suits the computer game aesthetic, whilst remaining clearly legible.
 This font can be found in the 'How to play' modal, as well as in the descriptions of the difficulty options.
 [Click here to view DM mono font in use.](assets/images/readme-images/dm-mono-font.jpg)

 The font 'Digital-7' was used in the level display to give the effect of it being an old LCD display, similar to that found on calculators.
-This helped add to the illusion of the website actually being a physical toy.
+This helped add to the illusion of the website being a physical toy.
 [Click here to view the level display.](assets/images/readme-images/level-display.jpg)

 <a name="features"></a>
 ## Features
 ### Implemented Features
 The website features 3 separate pages (index.html, difficulty.html and game.html).
-Each of these pages contains a single container that holds all of the necessary elements required to navigate around the website and interact with the game.
+Each of these pages contains a single container that holds all the necessary elements required to navigate around the website and interact with the game.
 This container and its contents are responsive to the user's device viewport, and the container is always the same dimensions across the 3 pages.
 All navigational elements have mouse hover effects to reassure the user that they are indeed clickable links.

 #### Index.html
 This is the landing page for the website.
 The user is immediately presented with the game logo, followed by the tagline 'An audio / visual memory game' thus establishing the purpose of the website very quickly.
 Below this are 3 clearly labelled buttons:

 PLAY WITH AUDIO (Highly recommended) - By clicking on this button, the user moves through to the next page of the website (difficulty.html).
-The button also sets the key/value pair of "audio : 'true'" to the user's browsers session storage.
-This item is then evaluated in the JavaScript code, to determine whether or not audio is triggered when playing the game.
+The button also sets the key/value pair of "audio: 'true'" to the user's browsers session storage.
+This item is then evaluated in the JavaScript code, to determine whether audio is triggered when playing the game.

 PLAY ON MUTE - This functions the same way as the PLAY WITH AUDIO  button, however the key/value pair are set to "audio: 'false'".

 HOW TO PLAY - This button triggers a modal, which contains a short set of instructions on how to play the game.
 The modal can be closed either by clicking on the 'CLOSE' button, or by clicking anywhere outside of the modal body.

-If the session storage item is not set (ie. the user goes straight to game.html), the game defaults to audio being enabled as this is the recommended way to play the game.
+If the session storage item is not set (i.e. the user goes straight to game.html), the game defaults to audio being enabled as this is the recommended way to play the game.

 #### difficulty.html
 Once through to this page, the user is asked to 'SELECT DIFFICULTY' and presented with a further 3 buttons titles 'EASY', 'NORMAL' and 'HARD'.
 Each button is accompanied by a short description of what each difficulty option entails.
 Again, by clicking on one of these buttons, a session storage item is set which is later evaluated in the JavaScript code and used to determine certain factors of the user's game experience.

 Below these three buttons, a more subtle button is offered to return the user to the 'MAIN MENU' which links back to index.html.
-This ensures good UX as the user can not get 'trapped' on this page and can return to the main menu to check how to play the game or select a different audio setting.
+This ensures good UX as the user cannot get 'trapped' on this page and can return to the main menu to check how to play the game or select a different audio setting.

 #### game.html
 The game.html page contains the actual game aspect of the website.
 Below the BEEP - BOOP logo, the user finds 4 large buttons of varying colours.
 These are the buttons with which the user plays game.
 Beneath this, is another button which links the user back to the main menu.
 This button is styled in the same manner as the main menu link found on difficulty.html to ensure consistency throughout the website.
 Next to the main menu link is a level display which initially prompts the user to 'PRESS START', and then once the game has begun displays the current level of the game.
 Next to this is the 'START' button which triggers the start of the game.

 Should the user be successful in completing the game, a success jingle is triggered and all the game buttons flash 3 times.
 A separate fail jingle is triggered should the user make a mistake.
-Both of these jingles sound like 8-bit computer game sound effects, in keeping with the 80's theme.
+Both jingles sound like 8-bit computer game sound effects, in keeping with the 80's theme.

 #### Potential Future Features